turbot/pipes-sdk-go/docs/UserWorkspaces.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user where the workspace exist. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace which needs to be updated. request := *openapiclient.NewUpdateWorkspaceRequest() // UpdateWorkspaceRequest | The request body for the workspace which needs to be updated.
+    userHandle := "userHandle_example" // string | The handle of the user where the workspace exist. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace which needs to be updated. updateWorkspaceRequest := *openapiclient.NewUpdateWorkspaceRequest() // UpdateWorkspaceRequest | The request body for the workspace which needs to be updated.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.UserWorkspaces.Update(context.Background(), userHandle, workspaceHandle).Request(request).Execute()
+    resp, r, err := api_client.UserWorkspaces.Update(context.Background(), userHandle, workspaceHandle).UpdateWorkspaceRequest(updateWorkspaceRequest).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `UserWorkspaces.Update``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)